qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2018-12-31-kubernetes_intro.md

 一个Container Engine cluster主要包含一个master和多个slave节点，它是上层的pod、service、replication controllers的基础。

-### The Kubernetes master

-Every cluster has a single master instance.
+1. The Kubernetes master, Every cluster has a single master instance.
 The master provides a unified view into the cluster and, through its publicly-accessible endpoint, is the doorway(途径) for interacting with the cluster.
+2. Nodes, A cluster can have one or more node instances.
+These are managed from the master, and run the services necessary to support Docker containers.
+Each node runs the Docker runtime and hosts a Kubelet agent（管理docker runtime）, which manages the Docker containers scheduled on the host.
+Each node also runs a simple network proxy（网络代理程序）.

 **The master runs the Kubernetes API server, which services REST requests, schedules pod creation and deletion on worker nodes, and synchronizes pod information (such as open ports and location) with service information.**